 3. Add a layer under a semi-sheer outfit

 This is the classic "just like mother said" reason for a slip, but that doesn't mean you should discount it.
 Even if your dress is only somewhat translucent, you may find that in direct sunlight, it shows more of your underwear than you'd like - and a poorly lit room indoors doesn't always tell the whole story.
 For best results, we recommend choosing something as close as possible to your own skintone.
 Pro tip: Don't wear a white slip under a white dress!
 White on white will only further enhance any seams, whereas a brown or beige silk slip will blend in perfectly.

 4. Feel like a glamorous, Old Hollywood starlet

-Don't believe me?
-Then you clearly haven't worn a silk slip under your regular, boring work clothes before!
+Have you never felt like a glamorous Old Hollywood starlet before?
+Then you clearly haven't worn a silk slip under your regular, boring work clothes yet!
 You'll be amazed by how transformative a single item of clothing can be - even when it's for your eyes only.
 But especially with the softness and gentle swishing of silk against the skin, you'll instantly feel a little more elegant and refined.
 (See our top picks for Old Hollywood style here.)
 So go ahead, live a little: Turn a sleepy Monday at the office into a silver screen fantasy - and wear a lace slip!